 - 1. Ungraded discussion posting: "Hello!
-My Name Is...": Post an introduction about yourself and your reading habits (due by Friday) - 2.
-Read - The entire syllabus - Study Notes for this lesson - In the Introduction to Literature textbook: "Active Reading of Literature" (1-19) - Mortimer Adler, "How to Mark a Book" (pdf in "Readings") - David Brooks's editorial in the New York Times, "Poetry for Everyday Life" (pdf in "Readings") - Assignment Sheet for Paper 1: Character Analysis (found under "Assignment Sheets") - The content under "Home," the "Literary Analysis" section, and "Reading" under the "Process/Methods" section of the STEPS (Students Teaching English Paper Strategies) website (www.writingaboutliteraure.com) - "Close Reading a Text and Avoiding Pitfalls" from the Purdue OWL site - 3.
-Ungraded practice quiz (you must perfect this to access the rest of the course; take it ASAP!) - 4.
-Post 1: Making Use of Online Writing Resources
+My Name Is...": Post an introduction about yourself and your reading habits (due by Wednesday) - 2.
+Read - The entire syllabus - Study Notes for this part of the lesson - Mortimer Adler, "How to Mark a Book" (pdf in "Readings") - David Brooks's editorial in the New York Times, "Poetry for Everyday Life" (pdf in "Readings") - 3.
+Ungraded practice quiz (you must perfect this to access the rest of the course; take it ASAP!)